joshgerdes/jekyll-uno/_drafts/azure-optimisation-engine.md

  6. Because the scripts were downloaded from the internet, we will need to **Unblock** these so that we can run them, open PowerShell and run the **script** below _(changing your path to the path that the files were extracted)_

         Get-ChildItem -r 'C:\temp\AzureOptimizationEngine-master\AzureOptimizationEngine-master' | Unblock-File
- 7. Now that the script and associated files have been unblocked, **change** the **directory** to the **location** of the Deploy-AzureOptimizationEngine.ps1 **file**.
+ 7. Now that the script and associated files have been unblocked **change** the **directory** to the **location** of the Deploy-AzureOptimizationEngine.ps1 **file**.
  8. Run: **.\\Deploy-AzureOptimizationEngine.ps1**
  9. ![Windows Terminal -\\Deploy-AzureOptimizationEngine.ps1](/uploads/2022-03-12-09_48_40-plex.png "Windows Terminal -\Deploy-AzureOptimizationEngine.ps1")
 10. A browser window will then popup, **authenticate to Azure** _(connect to the Azure tenant that has access to the Azure subscription you wish to set up Azure Optimization Engine on)_.
-11. Once authentication, you will need to **confirm** the Azure **subscription** you want to deploy Azure Optimization Engine to.
+11. Once authentication, you will need to **confirm** the Azure **subscription** to which you want to deploy Azure Optimization Engine.
 12. ![Azure Optimization Engine - Select Subscription](/uploads/aoe-selectazsubscription.png "Azure Optimization Engine - Select Subscription")
-13. Once your subscription is selected, it's time to **select** a **naming prefix** for your resources _(if you select Enter, you can manually name each resource); in_ my case, my prefix will be: _aoegeek._ Because Azure Optimization Engine will be creating resources that are globally available, make sure you select a prefix that suits your organization/use-case as you may run into issues with the name already being used.
+13. Once your subscription is selected, it's time to **choose** a **naming prefix** for your resources _(if you choose Enter, you can manually name each resource); in_ my case, my prefix will be: _aoegeek._ Because Azure Optimization Engine will be creating resources that are globally available, make sure you select a prefix that suits your organisation/use-case as you may run into issues with the name already being used.
 14. ![Azure Optimization Engine - Select Region](/uploads/aoe-selectazprefix.png "Azure Optimization Engine - Select Region")
-15. If you have an **existing Log Analytics** workspace that your Virtual Machines and resources are connected to, you can specify 'Y' here to select your existing resource; I am creating this from fresh, so I will choose **'N.**'
+15. If you have an **existing Log Analytics** workspace that your Virtual Machines and resources are connected to, you can specify 'Y' here to select your existing resource; I am creating this from fresh so that I will choose **'N.**'
 16. ![Azure Log Analytics](/uploads/aoe-selectazloganalyticworkspace.png "Azure Log Analytics")
 17. The Azure Optimization **Engine will now check that the names and resources are available** to be deployed to your subscriptions and resources _(nothing is deployed during this stage - if there is an error, you can fix the issue and go back)_.
 18. Once validation has passed, **select** the **region** that Azure Optimization will be deployed to; I will deploy to australiaeast, so I choose 1.